Finding Things

 Another property, that is sometimes useful for differentiating files, is their

 size.
-If we want to see all files in our test_data
+If we want to see all files in our finding-things

 directory larger than 100